 The optimised stratified dosing regimen is presented in Table 3.
 The proposed loading doses was determined by the body weight stratum a patient is in.
 The corresponding doses were selected as the minimum ensuring a clinically acceptable PTA 24 hours after administration of the loading dose.
 Daily maintenance doses of 400 mg and 800 mg were adequate for achieving at least 90% PTA on days 7 and 14 along the studied body weight range when off and on CRRT, respectively (Fig. 2, Fig. 3).
 The percentage of patients with fluconazole Ctrough of 80 mg/L or higher were minimal under proposed optimised doses (<0.5% when off CRRT and <0.1% when on CRRT).

-Real-world population simulations confirmed that the standard dosing regimen resulted in clinically unacceptable PTA in the first two days of the treatment period.
+Real-world population simulations confirmed that the standard dosing regimen resulted in clinically unacceptable PTA in the first two days, but improved to become clinically acceptable starting from day 3 of the treatment period (Fig. S12).
 Simulation of the optimised, inclusive dosing regimen resulted in clinically acceptable PTA as early as day 1 up to day 14 of treatment (Fig. 4, Fig. S12).
 Furthermore, on average, the optimised dosing regimen results in an additional fluconazole consumption of 74828.6 mg/1000 patient days, or approximately 374 defined daily dose (DDD) [31]/1000 patient days, compared to the standard dosing regimen .

 The ROC analysis confirmed the clinical irrelevance of eGFRCKD-EPI under both standard and optimised dosing regimens (area under the ROC [AUROC] curve not different from 0.5 from day 1 to day 14 (Fig. S13).
 Body weight was confirmed to be a clinically relevant predictor for target attainment on day 1 (AUROC 0.687 [95% CI 0.686–0.688]) and day 2 (AUROC 0.633 [95% CI 0.631–0.634]) on standard dosing (Fig. S14), but became clinically irrelevant when the optimised dosing regimen was utilised [AUROC 0.462 (0.459–0.464) and 0.539 (0.535–0.542), respectively].